thacherT1D/webdevstuff/CSS/Intro_to_Bootstrap.notes.md

 * Why does bootstrap exist
 * What does bootstrap do
 * Show the documentation
+> Students read and do the 'installing section'

-* Talk about grid systems (from the grid system exercise)
+* Talk about grid systems (from the grid system exercise) Demo with link >>
 * https://wireframe.cc/GuRoUr
 * Livecode outline
 	* Create a blank HTML page